Updated August 2014

 - 1 health care provider has been placed in Shawnee County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

-- 219 health care professionals from Shawnee County participated in KU Medical Center continuing education courses and conferences in Fiscal Year 2014.
+- 224 enrollments in KU Medical Center continuing education courses and conferences by Shawnee County health care professionals in FY14.

 - 74 professional education and administrative visits in Shawnee County occurred in FY14 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.